-Each year, MTC adopts an Advocacy Program to prioritize efforts.
+Each year, MTC adopts an Advocacy Program to prioritize efforts (see the Related Documents section of this page).
 This strategy is developed in partnership with cities, counties, transit agencies, and advocacy groups representing local, state and federal interests.

 MTC briefs partner agencies in the Bay Area on risks and opportunities presented by new legislation.
 We team up with agencies across the region to develop a coordinated response and track all bills related to: